 After being founded by Ethereum (ETH) co-founder Gavin Wood in 2016 and having raised $140 million through its Initial Coin Offering (ICO) in October 2017, the blockchain project has performed extremely well when compared to other projects which has so far failed to hit the ground running.

-DOT is currently trading for a coin at $38.25 having gained 5.01%, has a trade volume of $2.9 billion, market capitalization of $35.4 billion and a fully diluted market capitalization of $40.5 billion in the last 24 hours.
+DOT is currently trading for a coin at $27.06 having gained 4%, has a market capitalization of $26 billion and a fully diluted market capitalization of $29 billion.

 Just as Ether (ETH) serves as the novel token of Ethereum Network, Tronix (TRX) for TRON, ADA for Cardano, DOT is the novel token of the Polkadot Network.
 It’s traded on several cryptocurrency exchanges and brokerages as DOT (the ticker symbol of the cryptocurrency).

 Polkadot (DOT) is primarily referred to as an open-source sharding multi-chain protocol that facilitates the cross-chain transfer of any asset, data type or money and NOT only tokens, and in the process makes several blockchains interoperable with each other.

 According to Jake Frankenfield of Investopedia, Sharding is a database partitioning technique which is used by blockchain companies (such as Polkadot) with the purpose of scalability in mind which enables them to process more transactions per second (TPS).
 Overall, Sharding can help with the reduction of the slowness or latency of a network since it splits a blockchain network into separate shards.